The Internal Model Principle of Time-Varying Optimization: The dynamic gradient-feedback problem

-Intuitively, \eqref{eq:change_of_coordinates} is interpreted as the existence of a change of coordinates between the state of the exosystem and that of the optimization (we discuss the invertibility properties of $\sigma(\theta)$ shortly below; see Section~\ref{sec:injectivity_sigma} and Remark~\ref{rem:sigma_identity}).
+Intuitively, \eqref{eq:change_of_coordinates} is interpreted as the existence of a change of coordinates between the state of the exosystem and that of the optimization; see Section~\ref{sec:injectivity_sigma} for a discussion on the invertibility properties of the function $\sigma(\theta)$.

-\begin{remark} An important special case is obtained when $\sigma$ is the identity operator on $\Theta$; in this case, \eqref{eq:dynamic_condition} simplifies to: